 Documenting sources is an important aspect of writing common to all academic fields.
 Writers must have comprehensible, verifiable means of referring to one another's work.
 The references are formatted in a standard way so they can be quickly understood and used by all, like a common language.

 Think of MLA style principles as flexible guides rather than rules.
 The goal is to inform, persuade, and otherwise connect with the audience; error-free writing, along with trustworthy documentation, allows readers to focus on your ideas.
 Once the basic principles of style and citation are known, it allows for application for wide and generative use.
-The 8th edition MLA Handbook provides detailed guidelines for using MLA style.
+The 8th and 9th edition MLA Handbook provides detailed guidelines for using MLA style.
+Please see our video below for a general overview.

 MLA Handbook.
 8th ed., MLA, 2016.